GOAL 1:

 ---|---|

-4 | Student knowledge of and satisfaction with student mental resources/supports. | 5 | Staff knowledge of and satisfaction with student mental health resources/supports. |
+4 | Student knowlege of and satisfaction with mental health supports and resources for students | 5 | Staff knowlege of and satisfaction with mental health supports and resources for students |

 -